okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

-## 02 - Get Available Buffer Size: Determine how much free memory is available for buffering commands
+## 02 - Get available buffer size: Determine how much free memory is available for buffering commands
 This command will let us know how much buffer space we have available for action commands.
 It can be used to determine if and when the buffer is available for writing.
 If we are writing to the SD card, it will generally always report the maximum number of bytes available.

 Payload (0 bytes)